-Practicum for Graduate Students
+Clinical Practicum for Graduate Students

 Wise Mind Centre offers practicum opportunities for students enrolled in graduate programs in counseling or clinical psychology.
 Our trainees are from University of British Columbia, Simon Fraser University, University of Victoria, and Adler University.
-We take our training seriously and want to provide our trainees with advanced training in working with individuals with complex clinical presentations.
+We take our training seriously and are commited to provide our trainees with advanced training in working with individuals with complex clinical presentations.
 Supervision is provided weekly individually and in a group format.
 See below a description of our current graduate practicum program.

-This practicum provides supervised training in DBT and other evidence-based cognitive- behavioral treatments for problems such as suicidality, deliberate self-harm, emotion dysregulation, interpersonal difficulties, avoidance behavior, severe anxiety, OCD, substance use problems, shame, and treatment-resistant depression.
+This practicum provides supervised training in DBT and other evidence-based cognitive-behavioral treatments for problems such as suicidality, deliberate self-harm, emotion dysregulation, interpersonal difficulties, avoidance behavior, severe anxiety, OCD, substance use problems, shame, and treatment-resistant depression.